caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/crosscal/index.rst.txt

   with linear, nearest, linear interpolation, repsectively.

 The calibrated caibrators' visibilities can be inspected to check whether the calibration is correct.
-This is done by the :ref:`inspect_data` worker.
+This is done by the :ref:`inspect` worker.
 A number of .PNG plots are produced, such as phase-vs-amplitude and real-vs-imaginary.

 **[missing from this page: flag on closure errors and flag statistics]**